 Of course, not everyone will be bothered by a mask while studying or even during exercising.
 However, those who are bothered can be inconvenienced or downright harmed by unreasonable mask mandates.
 For instance, I have yet to use the lovely facility known as the Bell Center because I am simply not athletic enough to handle exercise in a mask, even though one of my main goals for this year was to begin regular cardio and weight training to improve my physical health.
 In place of cardio on a treadmill, I have opted for jogging around campus in the hot sun, but I have yet to find a reasonable replacement for weight training.
 That said, I know many others who altogether scrapped the idea of staying fit due to the mask mandate in the campus’s primary recreational facility.
 Hence, a policy that was designed to promote health is instead hindering health.

 Likewise, mask requirements in the library can hurt certain students academically.
 When possible, I attempt to study outside or find empty unmonitored rooms in academic buildings because I find the mask to be detrimental to my studying.
 When this is not an option and I wind up at a secluded work desk on the third floor of Cowles, I often find myself tugging at the earloops, pulling down the nosepiece or frequently removing the mask to take a sip of water.
 (Yes, I have a well-fitting, breathable mask.
-Yes, I face some of these same issues during classes but am willing to endure for the benefit of those around me.
-And yes, I may have undiagnosed OCD.)
+Yes, I face some of these same issues during classes but am willing to endure for the benefit of those around me.)
 If a student like myself is respectfully socially distancing while studying, a mask provides minimal health benefit and yet causes productivity to suffer.

 This isn’t to mention that students often hang out maskless in dorms and the dining hall – activities far more likely to cause transmission than studying alone in the library.
 The potential danger posed by the hours-old remnants of a student’s respiratory droplets is comparatively minute.
 Of course, you could argue for the reverse solution to eliminating this inconsistency: Require that students wear masks whenever possible indoors, including in the dorms and after eating.
 However, given the low transmission rates on Drake’s campus, I think it is safe to say that these activities have minimal impact and can therefore proceed as normal.